-Usually a site with an online shop will take a full day, sometimes a portfolio site or a blog may only take 1/2 day.
+Usually a site with an online shop will take a full day, sometimes a portfolio site or a blog may only take a half day.
 It's also possible to book 2 half day sessions, starting the site on the first session and then allowing a week or 2 to work on the site before completing it.

 £250+VAT for 1/2 day